The path exploration techniques lets you do things like:

 Paths are calculated from the user's event stream, using the first instance of the dimension value you select as the starting or ending point.

 Paths can span one or more sessions, depending on the date range you choose.
 A new session begins if a user is inactive for 30 minutes.
 If a path spans multiple sessions, the data for a node is an aggregation of all sessions.

 In the same session, a user opens the following screens:

 Home > Product A > Home > Product B

-The images below illustrate how path analysis visualizes this user journey, using the first instance of the Home screen_view event as the starting point, and then adding steps as you expand the nodes:
+The images below illustrate how path exploration visualizes this user journey, using the first instance of the Home screen_view event as the starting point, and then adding steps as you expand the nodes: